 Lord Alistair Mc Alpine: I have a vague memory of him.

 His English was quite incomprehensible to me.
+He barely opened his mouth when talking.
 I remember he was dressed as a peasant and wore a packthread instead of a leather belt.

 The Salento ancient convent renovated by him: I memorized every detail of it.